 All entries in the Illinois Traffic Safety Challenge will be considered for this award, except for prior winners within the last 5 years.
-The winning agency will be the one that best represents a complete traffic safety program touching all aspects of highway safety, including policies, guidelines, enforcement, training, public information and education, and program effectiveness.
+The winning agency will be the one that best represents a complete traffic safety program touching all aspects of highway safety, including policies, guidelines, enforcement, recognition, training, public information and education, program effectiveness, and presentation.